 Tax credits for Canadians who own U.S. or worldwide property

-Canadians who own U.S. or property worldwide are liable for paying foreign tax on the net rental income after applicable expenses are deducted.
+Some Canadians own U.S. or worldwide property.
+They are liable to pay foreign tax on the net rental income after applicable expenses are deducted.
 Some of these applicable expenses include mortgage interest, insurance and property management fees.
 You can also claim a foreign tax credit on your Canadian tax return to reduce your overall tax bill and avoid double taxation (taxation in Canada and in the country where your property is located).

 As a U.S. or worldwide resident who owns Canadian property